 Best for Wreck Diving: Chuuk Lagoon, Micronesia

-Part of the island nation of Micronesia, Chuuk Lagoon deserves its legendary status amongst the wreck-diving community.
-It is home to the largest ghost fleet in the world - a wealth of Imperial Japanese Navy wrecks including aircraft carriers, destroyers, submarines and cargo ships.
+Part of the island nation of Micronesia, Chuuk Lagoon more than deserves its legendary status amongst the wreck-diving community.
+It is home to the largest ghost fleet in the world - a wealth of Imperial Japanese Navy vessels including aircraft carriers, destroyers, submarines and cargo ships.
 During the Second World War, the Japanese used the lagoon as a base for maneuvers in the South Pacific.
-In 1944, U.S. air attack Operation Hailstone destroyed most of the fleet, sending them to the bottom of the lagoon.
+In 1944, a U.S. air attack codenamed Operation Hailstone destroyed most of the fleet, sending them to the bottom of the lagoon.
 Today, more than 60 wrecks remain, luring divers from around the world.
-Encrusted in coral and with much of their original military cargo still clearly visible, the wrecks offer an ethereal and moving insight into the past while giving divers an opportunity to explore their history from a unique perspective.
+Encrusted in coral and with much of their original military cargo still clearly visible, the wrecks offer an ethereal and moving look into the past while giving divers an opportunity to explore their history from a unique perspective.

 Best for Reef Diving: Red Sea, Egypt

 Egypt’s Red Sea dive sites are renowned for their pristine reefs, which together support more than 220 different species of hard and soft coral.
 Many areas enjoy protected status, and marine life flourishes as a result.
 In total, Egypt’s Red Sea is home to approximately 1,100 species of fish, 20% of which are endemic to the area.
 The most famous reefs are those of Ras Mohammed National Park, while other premier reef-diving destinations include Giftun Island, the Brothers Islands and Daedalus Reef.
-Warm water temperatures and excellent year-round visibility help to enhance the splendor of Egypt’s underwater landscapes.Continue to 4 of 9 below.
+Warm water temperatures and excellent year-round visibility help to enhance the splendor of the Egyptian underwater landscapes, which are almost on par with its other famous landmarks.

 Best for Muck Diving: Lembeh Island, Indonesia